flonso/baranka/README.md

     - [x] An id
     - [x] A code value
   - [x] Store additional player info
-  - [ ] Retrieve the global player ranking
+  - [x] Retrieve the global player ranking (this can be done by querying all players and sorting them by score)
 - Game phases
   - [x] Start a new game phase, possibility to give a custom phase number (to compute items' based on it)
   - [x] Stop a game phase